OracleChain/EosProxyServer/README.md

 ### Chain Layer Exceptions

-Most of the exceptions were [CHAIN exceptions](https://github.com/EOSIO/eos/blob/master/libraries/chain/include/eosio/chain/exceptions.hpp), and we using it directly with some self defined code.
+When dealing with EOS blockchain rpc service, most of the exceptions were [CHAIN exceptions](https://github.com/EOSIO/eos/blob/master/libraries/chain/include/eosio/chain/exceptions.hpp), and we using it directly with some self defined code.

     //自定义区
     unknown_error_exception(3900000, "server error, please try again later"),